Oceanic whitetip shark Facts

 Oceanic whitetip shark Distribution, Habitat, and Ecology

-The fascinating Oceanic whitetip shark evolved as native to an extremely broad swathe of the globe.
+The fascinating Oceanic whitetip shark evolved as native to an extremely broad swathe of the surface of the globe.
 The full extent of that zone of habitation might surprise some people, though.
-That’s because this wonder lives in oceans worldwide between latitudes 45 N and 43 S.
+That’s because this wonder of evolution lives in oceans worldwide between latitudes 45 N and 43 S.

-Yet it also shows some flexibility in this regard.
-That’s true since a certain percentage of observed specimens appeared in waters with a temperature of about 59F (15C).
+Yet the fish also shows some moderate flexibility in this regard.
+That’s true since a certain percentage of observed specimens appeared in waters having a temperature equaling about 59F (15C).
 The animal does, however, seem to studiously attempt to avoid temperatures lower than this.

 Despite mainly living in regions of great depths, though, it spends most of its time in the upper layers of the ocean.
 Most sightings occur at depths of no greater than 490 ft (150 m).
-Though most individuals stay offshore, some venture into areas as shallow as 120 ft (37 m).
+Though most spotted individuals remain offshore, some do venture into areas as shallow as 120 ft (37 m).

-The beautiful Oceanic whitetip shark typically lives a primarily solitary life.
+The beautiful Oceanic whitetip shark typically lives a primarily solitary life, like many.
 Small, temporary groups do sometimes form, however, for hunting and feeding purposes.
 The animal also evolved as an active hunter, swimming and seeking out prey by both day and night equally.

-As a general principle, it usually feeds on a variety of cephalopods, like small squid, and bony fish, such as oarfish and barracuda.
+As a general principle, the fish usually feeds on an impressive variety of cephalopods, like small squid, and bony fish, such as oarfish and barracuda.
 Yet it sometimes varies this, adopting a more flexible diet.
 At these times, it eats such prey as stingrays, birds, crustaceans, and sea turtles.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful North American Birds, Harp Seal, Macquarie Island, Southern Darwin’s Frog, Rosy Veincap, Southern Plains Bumblebee, Philippine Cobra
+Check out our other articles on 5 Beautiful North American Birds, Harp Seal, Macquarie Island, Southern Darwin’s Frog, Rosy Veincap, Nicobar Pigeon, Southern Plains Bumblebee, Philippine Cobra

 Leave a Reply